urbantrout/docs/en/templating/variables/assetfilemodel.md

 ## Methods

-AssetFileModel objects have the following methods:
+AssetFile Model objects have the following methods:

 ### `getExtension()`